Fishkill Injury Attorney Serving Wappingers Falls, Beacon, Lagrangeville, Brewster, Carmel & Nearby Areas Of Hudson Valley

 - Economic damages.
 These include lost wages, the cost of medical visits, medications, surgery, rehabilitation, and property damage

 - Non-economic damages.
 These include pain and suffering, loss of enjoyment of life, mental anguish, and loss of companionship or relationship.

 Common Causes of Train Platform Accidents

 Speak with an attorney today to ensure that you do not miss the deadline for filing a Notice of Claim on the railroad.

-If you are searching for an experienced train accident lawyer near the greater Poughkeepsie, Fishkill areas, please contact The Maurer Law Firm to schedule a free consultation with our attorney, Ira M. Maurer, by calling 845-896-5295.
+If you are searching for an experienced train accident lawyer in the greater Hudson Valley area, near Fishkill, please contact The Maurer Law Firm to schedule a free consultation with our attorney, Ira M. Maurer, by calling 845-896-5295.
 You can also fill out the form on this page, and our staff will help you set up your meeting.